How to Calculate Elapsed Time in Excel (5 Ways)

 Read More: How to Calculate the Duration of Time in Excel

-2. Estimating Elapsed Time in Excel Using the TODAY, NOW, NETWORKDAYS Functions
+Method 2 – Estimating Elapsed Time in Excel Using the TODAY, NOW, NETWORKDAYS Functions

-2.1 Use of the TODAY Function
+Case 2.1 Use of the TODAY Function

-The TODAY function in Excel returns the current date displayed on the worksheet.
-Here in cell C3, we stored the starting date of the Summer Olympics 2024.
-In cell C4, we used the following formula to find the number of days left to start Olympic 2024 from today’s date.
+In cell C4, we used the following formula to find the number of days left to start Olympic 2024 from today’s date:

 =(C3-TODAY())

 We calculated the number of months and weeks by dividing the days’ number by 30 and 7 respectively in cells C5 and C6.
-To find out the no of years left, we used the YEAR function in cell D6.
+To find out the number of years left, we used the YEAR function in cell D6.
 The formula is:

 =(YEAR(C3)-YEAR(TODAY()))